 Philipp Hildebrand, Vice Chairman of BlackRock, is a member of the firm's Global Executive Committee.
-He's also Chairman of the Financial Markets Advisory (FMA) and the Financial Institutions Group (FIG).
-He oversees the BlackRock Investment Institute (BII) and BlackRock Sustainable Investing (BSI).
+He also oversees the BlackRock Investment Institute and BlackRock Sustainable Investing.

-Hildebrand is a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
-He sits on the International Advisory Board of Oxford University's Blavatnik School of Government and the International Leadership Council for Europe for the University of Toronto.
-He's a Chevalier de L'Ordre National du Mérite (France).
+He is a Trustee of the British Museum, Chair of the Zurcher Kunstgesellschaft, a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
+Hildebrand sits on the International Advisory Board of Oxford University's Blavatnik School of Government and the International Leadership Council for Europe for the University of Toronto.
+He is a Chevalier de L'Ordre National du Merite in France.

-He earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva, and a DPhil from the University of Oxford.
+Hildebrand earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva and a DPhil from the University of Oxford.